 Availability of the Calendar parts

-- The electronic versions of the Calendar parts are available at www.sun.ac.za/Calendar. - There are English and Afrikaans (Part 1 to 12) copies available.
+- The electronic versions of the Calendar parts are available at www.sun.ac.za/Calendar. - Parts 1 to 12 are available in both English and Afrikaans.
+Military Science (Part 13) is only available in English.

 Table of Contents